MetaBarj0/shangelog-tools/README.md

 tedious, error prone and we've better things to do.
 Moreover, in some cases, it could be really complicated if not impossible (rebase scenarii for instance, bacause of commit sha1 changes).

-## Package tools

-To control the system wide installation and access of these tools without being forced to clone this repository or use this repository as submodule for each repository you want to track.

 # HOW